mcsimw/NixLand/README.md

 # NixLand

-For now this repository that stores mainly NixOS configuration stuff for my various systems ( still a work in progress )
+For now this repository mainly stores NixOS configuration stuff for my various systems ( still a work in progress )

 ## Hosts